 The 8 Brazilian cities visited.

-Getting to those places was a big challenge already, one that only grew in size when we found ourselves facing the lack of infrastructure in the small cities that we were supposed to visit during the field research: Sapezal (MT), Piquerobi (SP), Sobrado (PB) and Luzimangues (TO).
+Getting to those places was a big challenge already – one that only grew in size when we found ourselves facing the lack of infrastructure in these small cities, Sapezal (MT), Piquerobi (SP), Sobrado (PB) and Luzimangues (TO).
 But nothing could prepare us for this immersion in a Brazil that many Brazilians do not even imagine exists.

 Getting to Sapezal was difficult.

-Right at the entrance of the city we bumped into cotton fields.
-Its extraction is the main economic activity in the region.
+Right at the entrance of the city we saw expansive cotton fields.
+Cotton production is the main economic activity in the region.
 Photos: Maíra Gouveia

 What we were doing there, and in other parts of Brazil, was the exercise of listening to other people, in the greatest sense of expression.
 At every home visit, in every group, in every conversation held in the square under a tree, we used all of our skills to talk to people about subjects they most likely had never had thought about before.